 As described in Volume 2, dredged material may be reused, placed in upland placement facilities and/or disposed of in an ocean dredged material disposal site (ODMDS).
-The EIS assumes five scenarios: 100% ODMDS disposal, 100% upland placement, 100% beneficial reuse, 50% beneficial reuse/50% ODMDS disposal, and 20-25% beneficial reuse/75-80% ODMDS disposal.
+The EIS/OEIS assumes four scenarios: 100% ODMDS disposal, 100% upland placement, 100% beneficial reuse, and 20-25% beneficial reuse/75-80% ODMDS disposal.
 No land use impacts are anticipated from use of the ODMDS site and its selection would avoid any use or impact on land use.
-The Navy is in the process of developing a detailed dredged material management plan that will incorporate the disposal options, specific plans for beneficial reuse to the extent possible, and include specific monitoring efforts required for each disposal option.
-Recent preliminary information from the upland placement study supplemental review has indicated that there may be substantially less upland capacity available on the five confined disposal facilities on Navy lands.
-Due to land use changes, Field 4, the PWC Compound, and the Polaris Point confined upland placement site may not be available for upland placement.
-Capacity may be reduced in Field 5 due to cell construction to separate different types of materials.
-Field 3 remains a suitable option for upland placement.

 The potential land use impacts of the upland placement site options are as described in Volume 2, Chapter 8, Land Use.
 The only difference is the aircraft carrier volume of dredged material is greater than that proposed in Volume 2 for Sierra Wharf dredging.
-No adverse impact to land use near the site would result from the use of any of the remaining candidate upland disposal sites.
+Of the five upland placement sites, only Fields 3 and 4 do not have the capacity for 100% of the aircraft carrier dredged material.
+No adverse impact to land use near the site would result from the use of any of the candidate upland disposal sites.
 There is a potentially adverse land use impact associated with the existing upland placement sites if there are other more productive uses of the land than stockpiling dry dredged material.
-Reuse of dredged material, described further in Volume 2 and Volume 4, Chapter 2, would provide other beneficial land use opportunities if the upland placement site is no longer needed, thus, creating a beneficial impact to land use.
+Reuse of dredged material, described further in Volume 2, would provide other beneficial land use opportunities if the upland placement site is no longer needed, thus, creating a beneficial impact to land use.